 3 Praise him, sun and moon!

 Praise him, all you shining stars!

-4 Praise him, you heavens of heavens,
+4 Praise him, you heavens on high,

-you waters that are above the heavens.
+you waters above the heavens.

 5 Let them praise the name of the Lord,

-for he commanded, and they were created.
+for he commanded it, and they were created.

 6 He has also established them forever and ever.